kdave12/MASThesis/README.md

 - https://research.google.com/colaboratory/faq.html#gpu-availability

 ### Using OpenAI's GPT4 to generate synthetic data

+The OpenAI Python library provides convenient access to the OpenAI REST API from any Python 3.7+ application.
+The API can be installed using `pip install openai`.
+The documentation for OpenAI Python API library can be found here: https://github.com/openai/openai-python

 We can use OpenAI's GPT4 to generate synthetic data from real dataset using the API or chat with a prompt such as this with an attachment of the real dataset:
 "Can you create synthetic data that mimics this real dataset, and output a csv file with that data."